-A Kenning is derived from Norse and Anglo-Saxon poetry.
-It is a stylistic device and can be defined as a two-word phrase that describes an object through metaphors.
-A Kenning poem is also called a riddle that consists of a few lines of kennings which describe someone or something in confusing detail.
-It is also described as a compressed metaphor that means meanings illustrated in a few words.
+A kenning, which is derived from Norse and Anglo-Saxon poetry, is a stylistic device defined as a two-word phrase that describes an object through metaphors.
+A Kenning poem is also defined a riddle that consists of a few lines of kennings, which describe someone or something in confusing detail.
+It is also described as a “compressed metaphor,” which means meanings illustrated in a few words.
 For example, a two-word phrase “whale-road” represents the sea.

 Characteristics of Kenning

-A literary piece may be considered as one of the Kenning examples if it possesses the following defining features:
+A literary piece may be considered as a kenning example if it possesses the following defining characteristics:

 - It is used to describe an object in detail.

-- The two parts of a compound word represent a relationship between subjects and objects that creates associations in an abstract and concise way.
+- The two parts of a compound word represent a relationship between subjects and objects, which creates associations in an abstract and concise way.

 - It is also called a compressed metaphor.